Last Updated on by

 Ring’s Alarm smart home security system is one of the newest among the do-it-yourself system available on the market today.
 If you want an idea of the type of security system Ring is offering, it closely resembles what Nest offers with its system.

-It uses a wide variety of entryway, motion, carbon monoxide, and smoke sensors in addition to Ring’s smart security cameras to monitor your home against break-ins and other problems while you’re away or asleep.
+It uses a wide variety of different sensors: entry sensor, motion sensor, carbon monoxide sensor, and smoke sensor in addition to Ring’s smart security cameras to monitor your home against break-ins and other problems while you’re away or asleep.

-The Ring Alarm system does not yet offer as many features as other smart security systems provide; however it does come with a range extender, hub, motion detector, keypad, and door/window contact sensors.
+The Ring Alarm system does not yet offer as many features as other smart security systems provide; however it does come with a range extender, hub, motion detection, keypad, and door window contact sensors.
 To make it a little more appealing, the Ring Alarm system is one of the least expensive smart home systems on the market.

 Contents (Jump to)